Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-02/readme.md

 ## Introduction

-Before initiating a migration, it is critical to confirm that the source and target environments meet the prerequisites required by the Azure Database Migration Service.
+Before initiating a migration, it is critical to confirm that the source and target environments meet the prerequisites required by the migration service in Azure Database for PostgreSQL.
 These checks help avoid runtime errors and ensure that the migration process completes successfully.
 The key requirements include:

 1. The source PostgreSQL server version must be greater than 9.5.